vbookshelf/Automated-Wheat-Counter/README.md

 #### Server Deployment

+I suggest that you deploy on a Linux server running Ubuntu 16.04.
+Start with a server that has 4GB of RAM and two CPUs.
+Once you get the app running you can then test it on smaller and cheaper servers.

 The frontend and backend code is available in this repo.
 The models were too large to be uploaded.
 Please download them from the Kaggle notebook.
 There are two models: seg_model.pt and reg_model.pt.
 Please put both models into the folder called 'flask' before uploading the folder called 'wheat-backend' to your server.